OtpChatBot/Ybot/README.md

 Ybot: Answer: 6
 ```

-Here are a few simple rules, of structure Ybot plugins.
+Here are a few simple rules, of structure of the all Ybot plugins.

-1. Every message to Ybot must started from `Ybot` label.
+1. Every message to Ybot must started from `Ybot` chat login.

-2. After `Ybot` is command for example `math` or `ping`.
+2. After `Ybot` login is command for example `math` or `ping`.
+Every command consists from one word.

-3. After `Ybot` label and command are command arguments.
+3. After `Ybot` login and command are command arguments.

-4. We must have plugin in our plugin directory.
+4. One command = One plugin.
+We must have plugins in our plugin directory.

-5. Plugin is file with extension of:
+5. Plugin is file necessarily with extension of:

   * .py
   * .rb